|NPSD Board Members

 At the recent action meeting, the NPSD Board of School Directors recognized students in the district for their outstanding achievements by awarding them proclamations of excellence.

-Congratulations to these remarkable students and their coaches on these outstanding achievements!
+Congratulations to these remarkable students and their advisors on these outstanding achievements!

-The ECP Committee met on January 7 at 6:00 pm at the Educational Services Center (ESC).
+The ECP Committee met on October 1 at 6:00 pm at the ESC.

 Adoption of Policies

 As a result of the ongoing policy review process with Pennsylvania School Board Association (PSBA), Dr. Todd Bauer, NPSD Assistant Superintendent, presented several policies to the committee that had been reviewed by administration, the district solicitor, and NPSD Board of School Directors Vice President, Christian Fusco.

 As a result of the ongoing policy review process with PSBA, Dr. Bauer presented several policies to the committee that will be repealed following the adoption of those policies that will take their place.

 Jackie Giammarco, NPSD Curriculum Supervisor and learning coaches Rachael Burg, Meg Burke Ron Martiello discussed the roles of instructional coaches in the district.

 The next ECP Committee meeting will be held on November 4 at 6:00 pm at the ESC.